Woodford, Greater Manchester: Woodford Aerodrome

 Woodford Aerodrome was a factory and large airfield south of the village.
 The airfield was created from farmland by Avro during late 1924 following their eviction from Alexandra Park in Manchester.
 The first recorded air display was in 1925.
 Avro became a part of the Hawker Siddeley Group in the mid-1930s, and several new buildings were erected prior to the start of the Second World War.
 The major project during the mid-1930s to early wartime was the building of many thousands of twin-engined Avro Ansons for use as patrol aircraft, trainers and light transports.

 The early part of the war saw a production run of 200 Avro Manchester bombers.
 The unreliability of their twin Rolls-Royce Vulture engines prompted the development of the Avro Lancaster, powered by four Rolls-Royce Merlins.
 Over 4000 Lancasters were assembled at the plant and these formed the backbone of RAF Bomber Command.

 The Lancasters were followed by Lincoln bombers and then from 1949 the Shackleton maritime reconnaissance aircraft.
 The delta-winged Vulcan four-jet nuclear bomber rolled from the Woodford factory between the mid-1950s and early 1960s.
 Vulcan B2 XM603 is preserved at the airfield for static show purposes.
 From 1960 onwards, a series of civil airliners was built at Woodford, starting with the HS 748, then the BAe ATP, followed by the BAe 146 jet airliner.
 In the 2000s the Nimrod reconnaissance plane has been assembled at the plant.

 From 1968 to 2000, an annual air show was held at the Aerodrome, organised by the Royal Air Forces Association.
-Now, as part of BAE Systems Regional Aircraft, the airfield is the site of the company's Customer Training and Engineering department.
+The airfield became the site of the BAE Systems Regional Aircraft Customer Training and Engineering department.

 In 1989, 3,000 people were employed on the site.
 On 3 April 2008, BAE Systems announced it would be losing 134 jobs from the Woodford site.
 On 15 September 2009, BAE announced that the site would close in 2012, with the loss of the final 630 jobs.
-The site has now been demolished; however, the old fire station has been repurposed as the Avro Heritage Museum which honours the various Avro aircraft that were built on the site and maintains a collection of artifacts associated with their development.
+The site has now been demolished; however, the old fire station has been repurposed as the Avro Heritage Museum which honours the various Avro aircraft that were built on the site and maintains a collection of artefacts associated with their development.

 A large housing estate named Woodford Garden Village is currently being built by Redrow Homes on the site of the Aerodrome, with construction having commenced in May 2016.